Congressional Award

-The Congressional Award is an award for young Americans, established by the United States Congress in 1979 to "recognize initiative, service, and achievement in young people."
-It is nonpartisan, voluntary, non-competitive, and open to all youth ages 13 ½ to 24.
+The Congressional Award is an award presented by the United States Congress to Americans aged 14 to 23.
+Established in 1979, the program recognizes the initiative, service, and achievements of young people.
+The Congressional Award is nonpartisan and voluntary.

-The Congressional Award recognizes the setting and meeting of goals in four program areas: voluntary public service, personal development, physical fitness, and expedition/exploration.
-Based on time commitments to each of the areas, participants earn bronze, silver, or gold Congressional Award certificates and bronze, silver, or gold Congressional Award medals.
+It recognizes the setting and completion of goals in four program areas: voluntary public service, personal development, physical fitness, and expedition or exploration.
+Based on their time commitments to each area, participants earn bronze, silver, or gold Congressional Award certificates and medals.

-The Congressional Award was written into law on November 16, 1979, by Public Law 96-114, The Congressional Award Act.
-The enabling legislation was sponsored by Senator Malcolm Wallop of Wyoming and Congressman James J. Howard of New Jersey.
+The Congressional Award was created by law on November 16, 1979, under Public Law 96–114, also known as the Congressional Award Act.
+The legislation was sponsored by Senator Malcolm Wallop of Wyoming and Representative James J. Howard of New Jersey.

-The Congressional Award is a public–private partnership officially registered as a 501(c) non-profit organization, funded entirely by private-sector donations.
-As a legal entity, the award is a public–private partnership, and its status as a nonprofit organization makes it Congress's only charity.
+The Congressional Award operates as a public–private partnership, registered as a 501(c) organization and funded entirely by private-sector donations.
+It is Congress’s only official charity.

-As of September 2011, according to the Congressional Award Foundation, more than 50,000 youths had registered as participants.

-The Congressional Award is one of Congress's two awards specifically for youth, the other being the Congressional Medal of Merit.
+As of September 2011, more than 50,000 youths had registered as participants in the program.
+The Congressional Award is one of two congressional honors for young people, the other being the Congressional Medal of Merit.

-The Congressional Award program
+Program overview

-After a youth has registered for the program, either online or via mail, they receive a record book to record their progress in the program’s four key program areas: voluntary public service, personal development, physical fitness, and expedition/exploration.
+Once a participant registers for the program online or by mail, they receive a record book to track progress in the four key areas: voluntary public service, personal development, physical fitness, and expedition or exploration.

-All youth must register with the Congressional Award to receive their official record books, which must be completed and submitted to earn the award.
-When a youth has achieved their goals in each program area, and met the necessary requirements for each, they then submit the completed record book to the national office where it is reviewed.
-The youth will then be notified either that they have been approved, or that they need to provide additional information.
-The national office works with each youth individually.
+Participants must register officially to receive their record books, which are required to document and verify activities.
+After achieving their goals and meeting the program requirements, participants submit their completed record books to the national office for review.
+The office notifies them of approval or requests additional information.

-The four program areas
+Program areas

-The four key program areas of the Congressional Award are voluntary public service, personal development, physical fitness, and expedition/exploration.
-The emphasis on four diverse program areas is intended to mold a well-rounded youth.
-These areas resemble those of the Duke of Edinburgh Award.
+The four program areas are voluntary public service, personal development, physical fitness, and expedition or exploration.
+The structure is designed to foster well-rounded growth, similar to the Duke of Edinburgh's Award.

 Voluntary public service

-Sharing time and talents for the benefit of others is an important part of the Congressional Award program.
-This requires sensitivity, perception of need, determination, perseverance and dedication.
-Voluntary Public Service activities must be performed without pay, compensation or school credit.
-Service provided to fulfill graduation requirements may be allowed.
-Youth should provide a direct service, rather than focus on issues.
-When setting your goals, identify activities that benefit the community at large.
-Youth may submit a maximum of four different goals (See Goals) per Record Book for Voluntary Public Service.
+This area encourages participants to share their time and talents for the benefit of others.
+Activities must be unpaid and may include service used to meet graduation requirements.
+Youth are expected to provide direct service to the community, demonstrating sensitivity, commitment, and perseverance.
+Participants may set up to four goals per record book in this category.